ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## Veeam
 {: #vrw-dualregion-design-veeam}

-The following use cases are expected for Veeam Backup & Replication in {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region:
+The following use cases are expected for Veeam Backup and Replication in {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region:
 * Case 1.
 Backup and replication of management components only.
 * Case 2.
 Backup and replication of management components and backup of workloads.
 * Case 3.
 Backup and replication of management components and backup and replication of workloads.